alvarezfrias5667-maker/official-ForgeBluepring/02_MVP_Architecture.md

 ## MVP Scope
 Build only the journey needed to generate, display, and download the blueprint package.

+---
+## 🔒 HARD LIMITS

+- Max 5 screens
+- Max 1 core feature
+- Max 1 user type
+- No secondary flows

+## 🧪 UI SIMPLIFICATION RULE

+Each screen must have:
+- 1 clear purpose
+- 1 main action (CTA)
+- No optional complexity

+## 🚫 ARCHITECTURE FAILURE SIGNAL

+If:
+- more than 5 screens exist
+- user can navigate in multiple directions

+→ the MVP is broken

 ## Excluded From MVP
 - team accounts
 - admin dashboards